Work begins to clear road to Alaska town cut off by avalanche

 Aside from providing road access to the town, the highway is used to transport fuel, goods and oil production equipment from Valdez to the state's interior region, which includes Fairbanks, the state's second largest city.

-All that traffic is blocked by snow slides that began last week and have left a six-mile stretch of the Richardson Highway still blanketed with columns of snow, officials said.
+All that traffic is blocked by snow slides that began last week and have left a six-mile (10 km) stretch of the Richardson Highway still blanketed with columns of snow, officials said.

 Alaska Department of Transportation and Public Utilities spokesman Jeremy Woodrow said it was still too soon to predict when the entire stretch would reopen.